 Who Can Benefit from Medical Marijuana

 To be honest, just about anyone can benefit from using medical-grade marijuana.
-More specifically, though, those suffering from chronic pain are the ones who experience the most benefits from using cannabis.
+More specifically, though, those suffering from chronic pain are the ones who experience the most benefits from using cannabis, although most states will require patients to be part of a state marijuana program.
+For example, Mississippi recently legalized its use for medicinal purposes allowing patients to begin their Mississippi medical marijuanas card application.
 This is because most pain is caused by inflammation of some sort, and cannabinoids that make up a cannabis plant are highly anti-inflammatory.

 Inflammation is the leading cause of arthritis pain, joint pain, and even chronic skin conditions like acne and eczema.
 Almost all topical creams and prescription pills for pain treatment are meant to reduce inflammation, and cannabis is no exception to this.
 Aside from treating pain, it is suggested that cannabis can help to treat these conditions:

 - Multiple Sclerosis